cnielly/prototypical-networks-omniglot/README.md

 ## II.
 The Omniglot Dataset

-The Omniglot data set is a benchmark dataset in Few-shot Learning.
+The Omniglot dataset is a benchmark dataset in Few-shot Learning.
 It contains 1,623 different handwritten characters from 50 different alphabets.

 The dataset can be found in [this repository](https://github.com/brendenlake/omniglot/tree/master/python).
 I used the `images_background.zip` and the `images_evaluation.zip` files.

+## III.
+Implementation of ProtoNet for Omniglot

-Then, to increase the number of classes, all the images are rotated by 90, 180 and 270 degrees, with each rotation resulting in an additional class.
-Hence the total count of classes reached to 6,492(1,623 * 4) classes.
-We split images of 4,200 classes to training data while the rest went to the test set.
+As suggested in the official paper, to increase the number of classes, all the images are rotated by 90, 180 and 270 degrees.
+Each rotation resulting in an additional class, so the total number of classes is now 6,492 (1,623 * 4).
+The training set contains images of 4,200 classes while the test set contains images of 2,292 classes.

+The embedding part takes a (28x28x3) image and returns a column vector of length 64.
+The image2vector function is composed of 4 CNN blocks.
+As shown in the above image, each block consists of :
+- A CNN layer
+- A batch normalization
+- A ReLu activation function
+- A 2x2 max pooling layer.

 For each episode, we trained the model on 5 examples from each of the 64 randomly selected classes.
 We trained our model for 1 hour and got about 88% accuracy.
 The official paper claimed to achieve the accuracy of 99.7% after training for a few hours and tuning a few parameters.

-## III.
-Implementation of ProtoNet for Omniglot